Why would we be given dreams

 “What you fight, suppress, gets stronger,” the proverb goes and your desired dream could turn into a devouring dragon.
 What to do with long-cherished dreams?
 How can one keep them stay as they are, beautiful and desirable?
 How can one prevent them from getting distorted or all occupying?

 I tell you what I do.
 Years ago I discovered a shelf high up near the ceiling of my mind.
 Now, when a dream arrives at that latent, restless state when its development becomes unpredictable, I find a pretty box, wad the inside with some silk paper and lay my dream onto that soft cushion.

 I cover it with another layer of silk paper and close the lid; tie a ribbon around it with a beautiful bow and attach a tag with the name of the dream, so if I don’t remember which dream is in which box I can easily recognise it by its label.

 Every now and then I go up there, reminisce on one or the other for some time, dust the boxes and arrange the bows; then they know that they are not forgotten.
 You must keep an eye on them because they still can grow and when you see them again they could have lost all connection with reality.

-And sometimes dreams come true; and sometimes like in Lorin’s story, maybe not quite as one had dreamt them, but close enough and if you are lucky, they turn out even better than you could have ever imagined.
+And sometimes dreams come true; and sometimes like in Lorin’s story, maybe not entirely as one had dreamt them, but close enough, and if you are lucky, they turn out even better than you could have ever imagined.